jlinoff/pam/README.md

 javascript.

-I sincerely hope that there is something here that others can learn something from it and have as much fun as i have had but, if not, it doesn't matter, i have really enjoyed playing around with this over the years.
+I sincerely hope that there is something here that others can learn from and have as much fun as i have had but, if not, it doesn't matter, i have really enjoyed playing around with this over the years.
 The journey was worth it.

 Enjoy.